Kohl's earnings: Profits plunge more than 50% annually on weak sales as consumer angst persists

 Same-store sales decreased 5.0%.
 That's lower than analysts' estimates for a 4.62% decline.
 Net sales fell 4.8% to $3.68 billion, slightly lower than estimates for $3.71 billion.

 Kohl's Sephora business continued to prove strong though.
-CEO Tim Kingsbury, who took the helm back in February, said Kohl's "maintained strong sales momentum in Sephora at Kohl’s. ...
-Further, solid cash flow generation allowed us to reduce our borrowings in the period."
+On a call with investors, CEO Tim Kingsbury, who took the helm back in February, said Sephora at Kohl's is "exceeding" expectations and is "bringing in new customers that are shopping more frequently."
+Kingsbury added that the Sephora customers are typically "a younger, more diverse consumer."

 Inventory also declined 14% compared to a year ago but was short of analyst estimates.

-Following the results, Kohl's stock fluctuated in premarket trading and was up 2%.
+Following the results, Kohl's stock fluctuated premarket and rose 1% in early trading.

 The earnings rundown: